Algae: Secondary algae

-Distribution
+Distribution and habitat

 The distribution of algal species has been fairly well studied since the founding of phytogeography in the mid-19th century.
 Algae spread mainly by the dispersal of spores analogously to the dispersal of cryptogamic plants by spores.
 Spores can be found in a variety of environments: fresh and marine waters, air, soil, and in or on other organisms.
 Whether a spore is to grow into an adult organism depends on the species and the environmental conditions where the spore lands.

 The spores of freshwater algae are dispersed mainly by running water and wind, as well as by living carriers.
 However, not all bodies of water can carry all species of algae, as the chemical composition of certain water bodies limits the algae that can survive within them.
 Marine spores are often spread by ocean currents.
 Ocean water presents many vastly different habitats based on temperature and nutrient availability, resulting in phytogeographic zones, regions, and provinces.

 To some degree, the distribution of algae is subject to floristic discontinuities caused by geographical features, such as Antarctica, long distances of ocean or general land masses.
 It is, therefore, possible to identify species occurring by locality, such as "Pacific algae" or "North Sea algae".
 When they occur out of their localities, hypothesizing a transport mechanism is usually possible, such as the hulls of ships.
 For example, Ulva reticulata and U. fasciata travelled from the mainland to Hawaii in this manner.

 Mapping is possible for select species only: "there are many valid examples of confined distribution patterns."
 For example, Clathromorphum is an arctic genus and is not mapped far south of there.
 However, scientists regard the overall data as insufficient due to the "difficulties of undertaking such studies."